PytholIsCool/AleAndTaleTavern-PyAPI/README.md

 - Made all menus fully function as they do in-game (given that the API is used properly)

+# THINGS TO KEEP IN MIND
+- Page nesting likely won't work
+- Popups don't have escape handling

 ## Config-friendly controls
 ## Support for both the main menu and the in-game menu